 In terms of labor, lab grown diamonds cut out many of the miners and middlemen that are responsible for getting diamonds from the earth to the jewelry case.
 At 12FIFTEEN Diamonds, we keep labor costs even lower by servicing customers directly online.

 However, we don’t expect lab grown diamonds to be cheaper forever.
 Because lab grown diamonds are technically rarer, we suspect that as more people become familiar with the advantages of lab grown, prices will rise on pace with demand.
+As for now, a lab grown diamond holds a more attainable and affordable price point.

 A More Ethical Diamond, Too